-Landscaping of the Lot shall be completed prior to a request for final ARC review and return of the refundable deposit.
+For Phase 2, Lots 40-45 and 67-95 and Phase 4, Lots 179-183 and 187 and 188: An inspection of the Firewise approved Landscaping shall be completed prior to a request for final ARC review and return of the refundable deposit.
 The ARC may approve an extension for landscape completion due to inclement weather, not to exceed 6 months.

 Initials Requirements 1.
 Drawing scale: 1" = 10' Dimensions shall be noted on floor plans.
 2. North Arrow.
 3. Property Boundaries, setbacks, and all easements.
 4. Existing and proposed grading (including decks/porches/patios/paved paths) with drainage and retention features.
 5. Existing trees to remain and trees to be removed clearly noted.
 6. Utility stub locations.
 7. Home footprint and roof overhangs.
 8. Site Improvements including driveway, parking areas, walkways, courtyards, decks, patios, terraces, hot tub pads, retaining walls, service yards, fencing.
 Combustible framing or decking/stairs is not allowed within five feet of the structure except for wood fence/screen walls.
 9. Landscape lighting, pathway lighting, landscape wall lights.
 10. Trees, plants, and groundcover including common names, size, and quantity.
 11. Water features and landscape boulders.
 12. Wildfire defensible zones identified.
 13. Irrigation zones and types; controller location.
 14. Tree and native vegetation protection fencing.
 15. Street Trees and ROW frontage landscape treatment.
-16. Indicate Zones 1, 2, and 3 according to and in compliance with Exhibit H.
+16. Indicate Zones 1, 2, and 3 according to and in compliance with Exhibit H. Show the NBZ line and the NDE line